Truman Taylor: Career in broadcasting

 when that ABC affiliate went on the air in Providence, Rhode Island.
 Initially a news reporter, he became the station's news anchor for its evening news program in 1964.
 Beginning in 1972, Taylor was WTEV's news director as well as on-air anchorman, continuing in both roles until 1980.
 He later was director of programming at the station from 1984 to 2001.

 In 1965, Taylor began a weekly interview program which he hosted for the next forty years, until December 2005.
 Prominent guests appearing on the program included Presidents Jimmy Carter and George H. W. Bush, Barbara Bush, and Senator Ted Kennedy (D-Mass.).
 Taylor also liked to have unusual guests on his show who he felt would interest viewers, such as a man who claimed to have invented an inhalable vitamin or a guest who trained monkeys to assist paraplegics by responding to voice commands.
 Robert Whitcomb, editor of The Providence Journal editorial page, who worked with Taylor on the program in its later years, described his colleague as "...endlessly charming, laid-back and unflappable, with a capacious memory."

-Taylor's interviews in the 1970s–1980s on his program, The Senators Respond, with Senator John Chafee (R-RI) have been preserved by the University of Rhode Island's John H. Chaffee Audio Collection.
+Taylor's interviews in the 1970s–1980s on his program, The Senators Respond, with Senator John Chafee (R-RI) and Edward M. Kennedy (D-MA) which were produced in Washington D.C. have been preserved by the University of Rhode Island's John H. Chaffee Audio Collection.
 The interviews dealt with such issues as minimum wage laws, discrimination, consumer protection, and nuclear waste.
-In 1984, Taylor's program from Washington, D.C., Channel 6 in Washington with Truman Taylor, featured Senator George J. Mitchell (D-Maine), along with Chaffee.
+In 1984, Taylor's other program from Washington, D.C., Channel 6 in Washington with Truman Taylor, featured Senator George J. Mitchell (D-Maine), along with Chaffee..
+Washington notables such as Barbara Bush and Condoleeza Rice also were guests on the program.